Peter-Noble/Peter-Noble.github.io/_posts/2016-03-01-TechnicalTheatre.markdown

 priority: 8
 ---

-Over the past 7 years I've had the opportunity to be part of some fantastic shows!
+Over the past 7 years I've worked on almost 35 shows.
+Below are some photos from a selection of those shows.

 ### Joseph - Technical Director